• Home

 Managing an ever-increasing number of online client interactions has strained many businesses.
 They don’t have enough customer service personnel to handle the volume of calls they receive, which can cause delays for customers in connecting with a representative.
 And when customers finally connect, they’re likely to be put on hold as the representative scrambles to gather information relevant to the customer’s request or forced to repeat their request if transferred to another representative for escalated support.

-RPA and digital assistants such as AARI help process customer requests faster, automatically gathering and displaying customer information on a representative’s screen so that the representative can focus on the customer conversation with no break in the service.
+RPA and digital assistants such as Automation Co-Pilot help process customer requests faster, automatically gathering and displaying customer information on a representative’s screen so that the representative can focus on the customer conversation with no break in the service.
 In addition, chatbots and other automated systems, including Google Dialogflow, can fill service gaps, thanks to advancements in machine learning techniques.
 When implemented correctly, machine learning can streamline problem resolution and provide consumers with helpful assistance that ensures brand loyalty.

 Cybersecurity